Vegan Diet And Hair Loss – Is There Any Link?

 - Protein

 Protein deficiency and decreased protein intake are linked to telogen effluvium, causing temporary hair loss and hair thinning.
-Typically, you gain a large amount of protein from dairy and meat products.
+Typically, you get a large amount of protein from dairy and meat products.
 Your body is deprived of this due to veganism.
-Hence, to conserve energy, your system halts all ‘unnecessary’ activities, including hair growth (2).
+Hence, to conserve energy, your system halts all ’unnecessary’ activities, including hair growth (2).

-- Iron
+- Iron (Ferritin Levels)

 Iron increases your red blood cell count and distributes oxygen throughout the body, including your scalp.
 Individuals who are deficient in iron tend to experience hair loss.
-Women, especially, are prone to hair loss from lack of iron and low serum ferritin (iron-binding protein) levels (2).
+Women, especially, are prone to hair loss from a lack of iron and low serum ferritin (iron-binding protein) levels (2).

 - Zinc

 Zinc is a trace element, and the human body cannot generate it on its own.
 Zinc helps in cell growth and development and DNA synthesis.
 Insufficient zinc levels in your diet can cause alopecia (a telltale sign of zinc deficiency) and telogen effluvium (2).
-The main dietary sources of zinc include meat and fish, which vegans do not consume.
+The main dietary sources of zinc include milk, meat, and fish, which vegans do not consume.

 - Folic Acid (Vitamin B12)